-Straight away, I used this statement, even in its initial stages, to make decisions.
-Did I want to put effort and energy into after-school programs, or Scripture classes?
-No – God’s plan for me is specifically to encourage mothers, then they impact their own children.
+Immediately, I used my statement, even in its initial stages, to make decisions.
+Did I want to put effort and energy into outside-school programs, or Scripture classes?
+No. God’s plan for me is specifically to encourage mothers.
 So there was an instant practical outcome.
-It was amazing how that took the pressure off.
+It’s amazing how that took the pressure off.

-Then, a few short months after Hilary began school I was offered a job as production manager of a national women’s magazine.
-(There is quite a story to that part – I will tell it some time.)
+Then,shortly after my youngest began school, I was offered a job with a national women’s magazine.
+(There’s quite a story to that part – I will tell it some time.)
 As time went on I eventually became the editor.
-And a little later, the magazine began distribution into New Zealand . . . and I had to change my vision statement to be even more broad!
+And a little later, the magazine began distribution into New Zealand.

-It’s funny how your mind plays tricks on you.
-I never imagined when I was a young mother-of-one I would eventually have five children, plus an international impact.
+So yeah, it’s funny how your mind plays tricks on you.
+I never imagined when I was a mother-of-one I would eventually have five children, plus an international impact.

-Hilary recently turned 21 years old, and since she began school I’ve written for publications, in Australia, New Zealand, the UK and USA; I’m a radio host; I returned to University to study media; and I co-authored a book – you can get Part One of the new edition HERE.
-Most of the time I have worked on this concept at the local level also.
-Then most recently, I worked with an international aid agency, giving me the opportunity to encourage mothers both here, and in SE Asian countries such as Vietnam, Cambodia and Thailand.
+It’s over 20 years now since writing my personal vision statement.
+And since then I’ve written for publications in Australia, New Zealand, the UK and USA; I’m a radio host; I returned to University to study media; and I co-authored a book.
+Most of the time I’ve worked on this concept at the local level, as well as further afield.
+And recently, I’ve worked with several aid agencies, giving me the opportunity to encourage mothers both here, and in SE Asian countries such as Vietnam, Cambodia and Thailand.

 Over to you now.
-Your personal vision statement will not be the same as mine.
-But it WILL excite you as much as mine does me.
+It’s time to write your personal vision statement.
+Of course, it will different to mine.
+But it WILL excite you.
 It’s what you were made for after all!